ASAP’s Response to COVID-19

 As we all learn to live, work, and play with COVID-19 in our midst ASAP’s engaging and productive virtual convenings are a strength that members are turning to for continued learning, support and normalcy.
 If you have time in your day to connect with us, we would love to see you on an upcoming member call.
 See upcoming calls on our calendar.

 On April 3, ASAP members convened to begin thinking, together, about how adaptation professionals and the ASAP Network could respond to the COVID-19 Pandemic.
 The call provided a space to better understand the variety of needs and ideas that members have and how we can leverage our existing resources and network to address those needs and implement those ideas.

-This group will meet again in mid-May to further develop the ideas above.
 If you are interested in organizing around one of the ideas above, have additional ideas to add to the list, or simply want to be part of these conversations, please update your ASAP profile and check the “COVID-19 Response” box under “Member Led Interest Groups & Member Advisory Groups”.

 Of course, the virus is having its impact on ASAP staff too, so we ask for your patience and understanding as staff take time to care for their own and their loved ones’ physical and emotional well being.

 In addition to maintaining our regular offerings of the virtual ASAP network, including member and advisory group meetings, we’re here to offer our best practices in adaptive management as well as virtual work and network building.
 Read Executive Director, Beth Gibbon’s blog post on adapting workplaces in mindful ways.